tanchihpin0517/structure-aware_infilling/README.md

     ...
 }
 ```
-The first line of this file contains two value: BPM(beat per minut) and BPB(beat per bar), which are seperated by space.
+The first line of this file contains two values: BPM(beat per minute) and BPB(beat per bar), which are separated by space.
-The remaining content is composed by repeated structure blocks.
+The remaining content is composed of repeated structure blocks.

 For each structure block, the first line contains the structure label and an optional tag, 'S'(source) or 'T'(target).
-If 'S' is presented, it means this section will be used as the "structural context" for generation.
+If 'S' is presented, it means this section will be used as the "structural context" for the generation.
-If 'T' is presetned, it means this section is the target which will replaced by the infilling result.
+If 'T' is presented, it means this section is the target which will be replaced by the infilling result.

 The lines following the label represent the bars of this section (one line for one bar).
 Each bar contains multiple notes formatted by 4-element tuples: (tempo, position, pitch, duration)